 “Brilliant Jerks” Can Sabotage Your Success

-According to Kirk Dando – successful author, business mentor and former CEO of a billion-dollar company – high performing employees with bad attitudes can torpedo the success of any organization.
+According to Kirk Dando – a successful author, business mentor, and former CEO of a billion-dollar company, high-performing employees with bad attitudes can torpedo the success of any organization.
 Described by him as “brilliant jerks,” these individuals often have a “me-first” attitude that greatly inhibits the growth and achievement of all of the team members around them.
 Although it may seem like these individuals are invaluable to the company, when they are eventually let go after refusing to improve their attitudes – the performance and attitudes of those around them often improve almost immediately to fill the vacuum created by their leaving.
 Dando describes the atmosphere immediately after a “brilliant jerk” is let go in the following way: